dockur/windows/readme.md

 * ### How do I verify if my system supports KVM?

-  To verify if your system supports KVM, run the following commands:
+  To verify that your system supports KVM, run the following commands:

   ```bash
   sudo apt install cpu-checker
   sudo kvm-ok
   ```

-  If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.
+  If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check whether the virtualization extensions (`Intel VT-x` or `AMD SVM`) are enabled in your BIOS.
+If you are running the container inside a VM instead of directly on the host, you will also need to enable nested virtualization in its settings.
+If you are using a cloud provider, you may be out of luck as most of them do not allow nested virtualization for their VPS's.
+If you are using Windows 10 or MacOS, you are also out of luck, as only Linux and Windows 11 support KVM.

+  If you don't receive any error from `kvm-ok` at all, but the container still complains that `/dev/kvm` is missing, it might help to add `privileged: true` to your compose file (or `--privileged` to your `run` command), to rule out any permission issue.

 * ### How do I run macOS in a container?